medibloc/panacea-governance/proposals/2023-04-upgrade-v2-0-7-ibc-gov/README.md

 ## Proposal

-Panacea team would like to propose that we upgrade our chain to v2.0.7 that enables a governance proposal for updating IBC client.
+Panacea team would like to propose that we upgrade our chain to v2.0.7 that enables a governance proposal type for updating IBC client.

-- [\#658](https://github.com/medibloc/panacea-core/pull/658) Enable a governance proposal for updating IBC client
+- [\#659](https://github.com/medibloc/panacea-core/pull/659) feat: add missing ibc route and ibc client settings

 ## Actions required of node operators